yamtl/yamtl.github.io/docs/yamtl-reference.md

 * [Lazy rules](#lazy-rules) can be declared with ``isLazy()`` or `isUniqueLazy()`.
 These rules are only applicable when the matched input elements are explicitly provided using an expression involving the operation ``fetch``.
 * A rule defined as `isTransient()` does not persist the target (output) elements when the target model flushes to physical storage.

-The input pattern in a rule determines where the rule should be applied and it consists of at least one input element, which can be configured with the following options:
+The **input pattern** in a rule determines where the rule should be applied and it consists of at least one input element, which can be configured with the following options:
+* In multi-model transformations, the `in` element must specify the domainName that it refers to.
 * A ``filter(<FILTER>)`` clause enables the user to add a local filter condition that needs to be satisfied by the matched object of the corresponding input element.
 * A ``derivedWith(<QUERY>)`` clause is used to declare an input element as **derived** where ``QUERY`` is a lambda expression of the "EObject" type used to calculate the value of the match.